 In addition to the Barnett building, SouthEast Group is also redeveloping the Laura Street Trio.
 The Trio comprises of the 108-year-old Florida Life Building, the 111-year-old Bisbee Building and the 118-year-old Florida National Bank.
 Renovation will begin on the Laura Street Trio buildings adding a boutique hotel, high-end “Sophisticated Southern” restaurant, rooftop bar and parking garage.

 The District by Elements of Jacksonville—with its vision for sustainable design—will encourage a healthy lifestyle and diversity.
-The development is slated to bring 950 residential units, 147 hotel rooms, 200,000 square feet of office space, 134,000 square feet of retail, a 125-slip marina and public park space to the long-vacant, 30-acre JEA site on Downtown’s Southbank.
+The development is slated to bring 950 residential units, 147 hotel rooms, 200,000 square feet of office space, 134,000 square feet of retail, a 125-slip marina and more than four acres of public park space to the long-vacant, 30-acre JEA site on Downtown’s Southbank.

 Investment: $535 million